Christmas Shipping Can Still Be Free

 8. Send Your Shipments to a Safe Place – Every year, thieves follow behind delivery trucks and steal packages from doorsteps and patios while the recipients are at work and unable to receive the package.
 Consider having your packages shipped to a safe location – your work, if they allow it, or to a designated neighbor or relative who can receive the packages directly.

 9. Get Free Shipping Every Day with Amazon – In previous years, Amazon offered free shipping on holiday orders of $25 or more.
-In 2018, for the first time, Amazon is offering free shipping on all holiday orders to all U.S. customers, without a minimum spending requirement.
+In 2018, for the first time, Amazon offered free shipping on all holiday orders to all U.S. customers, without a minimum spending requirement.
+This year, the same offer applies until December 18.
 Of course, Amazon Prime members get free shipping and rapid delivery year-round – for an annual membership fee of $119.
+In 2019, free delivery for Amazon Prime members also includes one-day delivery and same-day delivery on many items.

 Free Shipping Day offers procrastinators and bargain shoppers a last chance to enjoy free shipping on Christmas gifts while incorporating potential bargains throughout the process.
 Take advantage of this day to complete your holiday purchases – or, if you are a procrastinator, to start them.